 8-10 hours later, your dough should look like this below!
 See how nicely it’s expanded?

 Before you decide which shape to use, you will need to know what type of pan you will bake it in.
 If you have two loaf pans, then you can certainly shape it into two loaf shapes.
 But if you want a nice round shape, then you will need to bake it in a round pan.

 I used a 9 1/2-inch wide cast iron skillet for the round loaf.
 Many regular sized cast iron skillets vary in size anywhere from 9 inches wide to 12 inches wide.
 I also had one smaller cast iron skillet, so I cut the dough in two pieces, but one piece was 2/3 of the dough since my skillets were two different sizes.

 BREAD PROOFING TOOLS

-I recommmend choosing one of these two options.
+I recommend choosing one of these two options.
 You can buy just the linen couche if you don’t want to buy multiple bread baskets and you have bowls on hand you want to proof them in.
 These are Amazon affiliate links.

 Ferment them in large bowls with either linen couche or clean kitchen towels.
 You want to use a bowl that will allow the dough to double in size.
 Flour the linen or the towels really well through a sifter to evenly distribute, then place the bread in the bowl bottom side up (meaning the bottom of the round you shaped).